simulatedScience/Twisty_Puzzle_Program/doc/possible_improvements.md

 # Possible Improvements
-This is an incomplete list of all the potential improvements to the program that I am aware of.
+This is an incomplete list of the potential improvements to the program that I am aware of.
 It is not sorted by priority or feasibility.
 Almost every major aspect of this project can be improved in some way, but I need to prioritize which features to implement and which ones to leave out or postpone.

 ## Puzzle Simulator
 ### Puzzle Definition